spencerkingman/spenking-music/_posts/2000-01-08-golden-necklace.md

 To turn my nose at childish things
 And braid the golden necklace

-Should a feast fall in the lap?
+Should a feast fall in our lap?
 Go to town in the butterfat
 I'll forage in the forest for a salt lick

 Cause very song is a love song
-A "me and you" or "you and I"
+A "you and me" or "me and I"
 Every show is a cop show
 A Law and Order, CSI
 Every turn is a right one